Butovo firing range: The Great Terror (1937–1938)

 On 31 July 1937, the NKVD issued Decree No. 00447 "On the operation of repressing former kulaks, criminals and other anti-Soviet elements." and the political repression that followed resulted in large death sentence and execution quotas.
 Local cemeteries in Moscow were unable to accommodate the sheer volume of purge victims executed in area prisons.
 To address the issue, the NKVD allocated two new special facilities – Butovo and Kommunarka shooting ground – to serve as a combination of execution site and mass grave.

 On 8 August 1937, the first 91 victims were transported to Butovo from Moscow prisons.
 Over the next 14 months, 20,761 were executed and subsequently buried at the site, with another 10,000 to 14,000 shot and buried at the nearby Kommunarka Firing Range located 5 mi to the northwest.
 On average, 50 persons were executed per day during the Great Purge, and some days saw no executions, while on others hundreds were shot.
-Records indicate the busiest day was 28 February 1938 when 562 people were executed.
+Records indicate the busiest day was on 28 February 1938 when 562 people were executed.

 The last 52 victims of Stalin's purges were executed at Butovo on 19 October 1938.
 After 1938, Butovo was no longer used as a mass execution site, but continued to be used for the burial of those executed in Moscow prisons.
 A German prisoner of war camp was established near Butovo during World War II, and prisoners were used as forced labour to build the Warsaw Highway.
 Those who were too ill or exhausted to work were shot and thrown into the Butovo ditches.
 The commandant's office was located just 100 meters from the funerary ditches, and later became a retreat for senior NKVD officers often visited by Lavrenty Beria.
 Nevertheless, executions continued at nearby locations such as Sukhanovka and Kommunarka until at least 1941 and likely onto 1953.